buzzm/r2m/README.md

 anything for which there is a perl DBD/DBI adapter) to MongoDB rich shape structures in collections.

-Best to look at the collection of sample files at the moment to get an idea of how to use it.
+Best to look at the collection of sample "spec files" (r2m.n.pl) at the moment to get an idea of how to use it.

+More docs in the pod section of R2M.pm.

 License